 #1: No one will be able to Let It Go

 Unless the music set-up is kept firmly out of reach and the DJ is fully committed to ignoring requests completely, the child’s birthday party soundtrack will be Frozen.

 In particular, it will be Let It Go, and Do You Want To Build A Snowman?

 They will be on repeat for the entire duration of the party.
 The kids will love it.

 You won’t love it at all, which brings us nicely to the next point…

-For a toddler birthday party, you need to take the number of children invited, and multiply it by the number of times Let it go will be played.
+For a toddler birthday party, you need to take the number of children invited and multiply it by the number of times Let It Go will be played.

 They don’t care about the hours of Pinterest research and baking that went into that cake.

-They just want sugar.
+They want sugar.
 All the sugar.
 And if the cake is left unattended, it will be entirely demolished in a matter of minutes.

 Why is there always one parent who can’t seem to detect the pungent smell of poop in the air?